morgangiraud/ecvd-php/finaltest/finaltest.md

   - if success, redirect the user to the login page

 - Use the template `login.php` to implement a login form
-- In `functions.php`, under the namespace `ECVChat/DB`, write a `login` function which takes as arguments (username, password) which returns the user data when success and `null` otherwise
+- In `functions.php`, under the namespace `ECVChat\DB`, write a `login` function which takes as arguments (username, password) which returns the user data when success and `null` otherwise
   - Write secure queries
     - Use prepare statements
     - Check the password on php side using the bcrypt algorithm